jackie-astro/Physics-Informed-ML/README.md

 # Physics-Informed-ML
-This repo will contain physics Informed ML, regrading principles of physics, and its application in ML, and my understandings to those topics, etc.
+This repo will contain multiple topics including Casual Learning, Physics Informed ML, and my understandings to those topics, etc.

 ## Physics-aware ML Paper and Code